openstack/security-doc/security-guide/source/secure-communication/introduction-to-ssl-and-tls.rst

 Introduction to TLS and SSL
 ===========================

-There are a number of situations where there is a security requirement to assure the confidentiality or integrity of network traffic in an OpenStack deployment.
+There are situations where there is a security requirement to assure the confidentiality or integrity of network traffic in an OpenStack deployment.
 This is generally achieved using cryptographic measures, such as the Transport Layer Security (TLS) protocol.

 In a typical deployment all traffic transmitted over public networks is secured, but security best practice dictates that